 The first Mediterranean Environments Regional Academy (MERA) was organised from 2 to 11 November 2018 in Morocco.
 This is the third regional academy organised under the auspices of the Global Environments Network, and our first academy in the Mediterranean region.

-Mediterranean cultural landscapes have been shaped, over millennia, by the reciprocal relationships between people and their environments, resulting in a vast and unique regional biocultural diversity.
+Mediterranean cultural landscapes and seascapes have been shaped, over millennia, by the reciprocal relationships between people and their environments, resulting in a vast and unique regional biocultural diversity.
 The Mediterranean biodiversity hotspot is ranked as the third-richest in terms of plant diversity and covers over 2 million square kilometres.
-It is widely recognised that this diversity is the result of the knowledge and practices of Mediterranean peoples who have developed highly specialised systems of landscape management to deal with the region’s climatic and geographical challenges.
+It is widely recognised that this diversity is the result of the knowledge and practices of Mediterranean peoples who have developed highly specialised systems of landscape/seascape management to deal with the region’s climatic and geographical challenges.